Overview The Types of Panchakarma(Ayurvedic Healing)

 1. Virechana and Vasti

-If you are not near a center where panchakarma is available under the supervision of a trained Ayurvedic physician, you can do an effective purification program at home.
+If you are not near a centre where panchakarma is available under the supervision of a trained Ayurvedic physician, you can do an effective purification program at home.
 Begin your home detoxification program with internal oleation.
 Take four tablespoonfuls of ghee.
 The ghee provides an internal oleation.
 After three days of internal oleation, then perform the external oleation.
 If you are Vata use sesame oil, if you are pitta use coconut oil and if you are Kapha use olive oil.
 Use the oil for fifteen to twenty minutes.
 After this take a hot bath or shower.
 Use lavender, sandalwood soap if your body type is pitta.
 Use neem, menthol soap if your body type is Vata or Kapha.

 During your home purification, every night at least one hour after supper take half to one teaspoon or two capsules of Triphala.
 Add about half a cup of boiling water to the Triphala powder, and let it steep ten minutes or until it has cooled down, then drink it.
 Triphala is a super antioxidant, rich source of vitamin C and good colon cleanser.
-It is thus effective in reduction of all three doshas.
+It is thus effective in the reduction of all three doshas.
 It will provide the benefits of a more potent Virechana or purgative treatment, but more gently and over a longer span of time.
 Triphala is safe and can be effectively used for months at a time.
-To complete your home panchakarma treatment, on the last three days perform an Ayurvedic medicated enema, or Vasti, after your hot bath or shower.
+To complete your home panchakarma treatment, on the last three days performing an Ayurvedic medicated enema, or Vasti, after your hot bath or shower.

 Use Dashamoola tea or Olive oil for the enema.
 Boil one tablespoon of the herbal compound Dashamoola in one pint of water for five minutes to make a tea.
 Cool it, strain it, and use the liquid as an enema.
 For those using olive oil use 120 ml of olive oil, heat it slightly then use this for the enema.
 Retain the liquid as long as you comfortably can.
 And don’t worry if little or no liquid comes out.
 For certain individuals, particularly Vata types, the colon may be so dry and dehydrated that the liquid may all be absorbed.
 This is not harmful in any way.